NxRoot/wwm-player/README.md

 ```

 # Community Songs List
-Share your best songs with everyone by posting in our discussions section
+Share your songs with everyone in the section below:

 https://github.com/NxRoot/wwm-player/discussions